theiagen/public_health_bioinformatics/docs/workflows/standalone/dorado_basecalling.md

 ---

 ### Detailed Input Information

+- **dorado_model**: If set to 'sup', 'hac', or 'fast', the workflow will run with automatic model selection.
+If a full model name is provided, Dorado will use that model directly.
 - **fastq_file_name**: This will serve as a prefix for the output FASTQ files.
 For example, if you provide `project001`, the resulting files will be named `project001_barcodeXX.fastq.gz`.
 - **kit_name**: Ensure the correct kit name is provided, as it determines the barcoding and adapter trimming behavior.
 - **fastq_upload_path**: This is the folder path in Terra where the final FASTQ files will be transferred for further analysis.
 Ensure the path matches your Terra workspace configuration.